 For Jerónimos in Lisbon, here is your most important tip: buy tickets online in advance.
-The on-site queues can be notoriously long, with some visitors calling the wait “unbearable.”
-Trust me on this—pre-booking is non-negotiable if you want to enjoy your visit.
+The on-site queues can be notoriously long, with some visitors calling the wait unbearable.
+Pre-booking is non-negotiable if you want to enjoy your visit without losing your mind.

 1. Jerónimos Monastery, Lisbon: A Manueline Masterpiece